migumar2/uiHRDC/README.md

 replicate the experimental setup proposed in:

 - F. Claude, A. Fariña, M.A.
 Martinez-Prieto, and G. Navarro.
 Universal Indexes for Highly Repetitive Document Collections.
-Information Systems 61:1-23, 2016.
+Information Systems.
+Volume 61, pages 1-23, 2016.
 (https://doi.org/10.1016/j.is.2016.04.002)

 uiHRDC includes non-positional and positional inverted indexes, which perform multiple forms